Double Dribble (video game): Legacy

 A Sega Genesis sequel was released in 1994 as Double Dribble: The Playoff Edition in North America and as Hyperdunk in Japan and Europe.

 A remake for iOS titled Double Dribble Fast Break was released in 2010.

-Double Dribble was shown in the Family Guy episode "Run, Chris, Run".
+Gameplay of the NES version of Double Dribble from a YouTube video was shown in the Family Guy episode "Run, Chris, Run".
+20th Century Fox accidentally took down the original video, believing it to be a clip from the episode before reversing the decision.